alec1o/Byter/README.md

 Remembering does not return exception when trying to read data that does not exist it just returns the default construction, and (Reader.Success) will be assigned (False)
                                     */
-bool sucess = r.Sucess;             // Sucess: True
+bool success = r.Success;             // Success: True

 r.Dispose();                        // Destroy Reader